beshirs/cs338/project/README.md

 ---
 ## Credits and Acknowledegments
-- Credit to these repo for easy and digestable instructions
+Thank the open-source security community for making honeypot research accessible and well-documented.
+Also credit to these repo for easy and digestable instructions:
 - Cowrie Repository: https://github.com/cowrie/cowrie?tab=readme-ov-file
 - T-Pot Repository: https://github.com/telekom-security/tpotce?tab=readme-ov-file
 ---